ahmadmssm/iOS_Bootstrap/README.md

 29. Refresh token plugin for moya.
 30. Refresh token RX Swift plugin.
 31. Real time listeners for token update/expire event ( Work with 29 or 30 but not alone ).
-32. HandyJSON Moya plugin.
-33. HandyJSON RX Swift plugin.
-34. Out of the box build variants ( Debug - Staging - Release ) auto handler.
+32. Out of the box build variants ( Debug - Staging - Release ) auto handler.
-35. Read/Write Files/Folder managers.
+33. Read/Write Files/Folder managers.
-36. In app localization manager ( No need tor restart your app 😉 ).
+34. In app localization manager ( No need tor restart your app 😉 ).
-37. Cleaner localization syntax.
+35. Cleaner localization syntax.
-38. UI button show/hide loading extension.
+36. UI button show/hide loading extension.
-39. Show/hode loading in any vew controller
+37. Show/hode loading in any vew controller
-40. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
+38. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
-41. You can call getUserDefaults from BaseController and BasePresenter by default.
+39. You can call getUserDefaults from BaseController and BasePresenter by default.
-42. Phone number validator string extension.
+40. Phone number validator string extension.
-43. Includes **SCLAlertView** awesone swift library.
+41. Includes **SCLAlertView** awesone swift library.
-44. ViewPager (AKA : Segmented controller) as the one in Android 😁.
+42. ViewPager (AKA : Segmented controller) as the one in Android 😁.
-45. Automated Contexts injection.
+43. Automated Contexts injection.
-46. Added UITabBar controller MVP base class.
+44. Added UITabBar controller MVP base class.
-47. Updated the default configurations Class to use builder design pattern instead of static methods.
+45. Updated the default configurations Class to use builder design pattern instead of static methods.
-48. Added a new network gneric completion handler in addition to the older ones.
+46. Added a new network gneric completion handler in addition to the older ones.
-49. Cancel any newtowrk request out of the box.
+47. Cancel any newtowrk request out of the box.
-50. Base side menu controller + Base tabbar controller + base table and collection view controller, all with MVP out of the box.
+48. Base side menu controller + Base tabbar controller + base table and collection view controller, all with MVP out of the box.
-51. You can hide the notch for iPhone X series 😁.
+49. You can hide the notch for iPhone X series 😁.
-52. Side menu out of the box.
+50. Side menu out of the box.
-53. Event bus helper class.
+51. Event bus helper class.
-54. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
+52. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
-55. Added dropdown banner component.
+53. Added dropdown banner component.
-56. How to use + examples + documentation + references.
+54. How to use + examples + documentation + references.

 ## Upcoming features

-1. Date and Time manager.
-2. Push notification manager.
+1. Push notification manager.
-3. More extensions!
+2. More extensions!
 Please if there is an extension you are constantly using, send a PR now.

 ## Requirements